What is VoiceThread?

 All instructors and students at Stan State have free access to VoiceThread, in order to record comments on an existing VT or build their own presentations.

-Access Your Account Directly
+How to Access Your Account Directly

 Users can login to their VoiceThread account in order to build presentations without having to access the tool via an LMS like Canvas.